pwyq/blog/_posts/2017-08-26-Blog-First-Rebuilt.md

 I coded everything in Notepad at first; no IDE was involved.
 Though I switched to Sublime and Vim later, still not saving my coding efficiency.
 Moreover, I didn't know to use `localhost` or any local simulations.
-So, everytime I changed a bit `css` file or `html` page, I needed to commit to Github.
+So, every time I changed a bit `css` file or `html` page, I needed to commit to Github.
 Then, eagerly refreshed the page and waited to see the compiled result on browser.
 If you go to my earlier commit history, you can find a lot of useless commits like `test` or `modify`.
 What a waste of time!